The Division of Aviation's goal is to ensure that drones flying within North Carolina are flown safely and responsibly.

 The Federal Aviation Administration (FAA) has exclusive authority over the use of airspace in the United States, including the airspace used by UAS/drones.
 NCDOT has authority to implement and manage regulations that pertain to state laws concerning UAS operations within North Carolina.

 With Session Law 2014-100, the North Carolina General Assembly granted the Division of Aviation the responsibility to implement testing and permitting systems for UAS operation in North Carolina.
+The applicable sections in Session Law 2014-100 are detailed in NC UAS (Drone) Regulation Summary above.

 The Division of Aviation encourages individuals and organizations to take time to make sure they understand and comply with all UAS/drone regulations.